gboehl/dynare/doc/manual/source/the-model-file.rst

        filtered variables and forecasts (when requested) on all the endogenous variables.
 This is equivalent to manually listing all the endogenous variables after the ``estimation`` command.

+    .. option:: consider_all_endogenous_and_auxiliary

+       Compute the posterior moments, smoothed variables, k-step ahead filtered variables and forecasts (when requested) on all the endogenous variables and the auxiliary variables introduced by the preprocessor.
+This option is useful when e.g. running ``smoother2histval`` on the results of the Kalman smoother.

     .. option:: consider_only_observed